COVID-19 Vocational Intervention Development

 • Research summary

-It has become apparent that some patients who recovered from COVID-19 now struggle to return to work due to a post-COVID-19 syndrome, recently labeled "long COVID".
-Symptoms seem to include extreme fatigue, anxiety, breathlessness, and poor appetite/diarrhea but the syndrome remains poorly understood.
+It has become apparent that some patients who recovered from COVID-19 now struggle to return to work due to a post-COVID-19 syndrome, recently labelled "long COVID".
+Symptoms seem to include extreme fatigue, anxiety, breathlessness, and poor appetite/diarrhoea but the syndrome remains poorly understood.
 Patients have reported a need for help to return to work - however, research has focused on physical rehabilitation and the impact of the pandemic on mental health.
 There is a need for preliminary research to get an in-depth understanding of those challenges for COVID-19 patients, compared to people recovering from multiple Sclerosis (another condition characterised by an inflammatory process, fatigue, depression, and anxiety for which vocational intervention have been developed) to capture the patient's experience and highlight how current rehabilitation approaches may be adapted to the need of COVID-19 survivors.

 A first study will assess physical and psychological symptoms of COVID-19, multiple sclerosis patients, and healthy controls recruited online (surveys).
 30 participants in each group who have consented to be contacted will be further assessed and participate in a recorded interview to explore the barriers and facilitators to return to work - further assessment and interview will be conducted over the phone.
 As participants will not be approached through the NHS, this study will seek approval from the UoN ethics committee.